Systems

 - Convert the raw I2S data into a .wav file and sending it into my Rasp Pi.

 The first solution is pretty straight forward.
 Converting the esp32 into a microphone would allow me a “plug & play” experience, by using it as I would a regular microphone.
-The second solution came after seeing this YouTube video by techiesms.
+The second solution came after seeing this Youtube video by the Techiesms channel.
 In this video, the author was able to send a .wav to an Speech to Text api in order to receive the translated text, all inside a single esp32 Wroom.
 His approach involved using an SD card to save the generated .wav file from the microphone input, sending this file to an api via HTTPS and receiving the transcription.

 The Problems With These Solution